I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ns-ntddcdrm-_cdrom_performance_header.md

 `Except`

 The format of the descriptors that follow the header depend on the value in this field.
 If false (0), the <a href="..\ntddcdrm\ns-ntddcdrm-_cdrom_nominal_performance_descriptor.md">CDROM_NOMINAL_PERFORMANCE_DESCRIPTOR</a> follows the <b>CDROM_PERFORMANCE_HEADER</b> in the returned data.
 If true (1),  the <a href="..\ntddcdrm\ns-ntddcdrm-_cdrom_exception_performance_descriptor.md">CDROM_EXCEPTION_PERFORMANCE_DESCRIPTOR</a> follows the <b>CDROM_PERFORMANCE_HEADER</b> in the returned data.

+`Write`

+Indicates whether the result data is for read or write performance.
+If false (0), it indicates that the result data is for read performance.
+If true (1), it indicates that the result data is for write performance.

 `Reserved1`